hurxxxx/langgraph-agent/docs/TASK_LIST.md

 ## In Progress Tasks
 - [x] Create test script for supervisor with Serper integration
 - [x] Implement mock mode for development without API keys
+- [ ] Test the implementation with real API keys
 - [ ] Test the implementation with real-world queries
 - [ ] Optimize agent performance and response quality